 Sometimes you will be asked to stay with a family and help them to learn English for a certain number of hours.
 Other times, you will be working in a school teaching children either during the daytime or sometimes, during the evening.

 In Vietnam, there is one thing to be wary of.
-The first is that a paid teaching job would pay $25.
+The first is that a paid teaching job would pay $25 per hour.
 You will see many job adverts that state they need volunteers to work on behalf of charitable schools that have been set up to help poorer children to learn English.

 So when I saw one of these advertisements for English teachers in Vietnam to help disadvantaged children learn, I jumped at the chance.